Kitchari! A nourishing vegetarian dish to make in the winter or the summer … whenever you are looking for something easy to digest.

 - When you smell the nice aroma add the ginger, cumin seeds stir and cook for about 5 minutes.

-- Add the powders (turmeric, cumin, coriander), stir.
+- Add the powders (turmeric, cumin, coriander), stir for 1 minute.
 Add garlic, stir.

 - Add cold stock, stir.